 The tension mesh back-panel allows for easy carriage of your baby.
 It also ensures proper ventilation hence offering your baby the best air circulation when hiking.

 With an adjustable shoulder harness, parents are assured of utmost comfort and a perfect fit with the carrier.
 The harness can be adjusted to the length of 6 inches 15 cm hence offering ample room for your shoulders and belly.

-Putting on this baby carrier is very simple and hassle-free.
+Putting on this backpack is very simple and hassle-free.
 All you need is to clip the hook on the loop enclosures.
 Getting it off is as simple as undoing the hook and the loop enclosures.

-Laden with built-in instant sun shades, lots of compartments for all the baby needs, changing pad, detachable backpack, hydration sleeve and a lifetime warranty.
+Laden with built-in instant sun shades, lots of compartments for all you will need; changing pad, detachable backpack, hydration sleeve and a lifetime warranty.

 Best Hiking Carrier for Stronger Toddlers

 For the stronger and more self sufficient you can turn the whole baby backpack model on its head with the Piggyback Rider.

 Instead of a hard framed backpack with cockpit area, you have a platform for the child to stand on rather than sit.
 There are safety straps in place to prevent the child from falling backward.
 This will not have the same strength and all round protection of a framed carrier so you do have to be careful.

 The bag itself is a hydration pack and the little one gets one to match.
 The storage space will be limited though without the frame.
 But for a shorter day on the trail, this is a unique, fun and lightweight option.